 NHS Employers: Examples of work schedules, primary care contracts and much more.

-Royal College of General Practitioners (RCGP): Discover general practice and how to learn general practice.
+Royal College of General Practitioners (RCGP): Discover general practice and GPs with extended roles.